 So what the hell is Regalia?
-It's an indie RPG released earlier this year by a small Polish team called Pixelated Milk, a game about inheriting a run-down little kingdom and piecing it back together.
+It's an indie RPG from a small Polish team called Pixelated Milk, a game about inheriting a run-down little kingdom and piecing it back together.
 There are text-based interactive quests straight out of a choose-your-own-adventure book, an upgradeable town hub to manage, a bit of light crafting, and a cast of colorful anime-looking characters with vignettes and backstories to unlock.
 There's even a fishing minigame.

 There's also turn-based combat.
 I like turn-based combat.
-Give me Pool of Radiance or over Baldur's Gate any day.
+Give me Pool of Radiance or The Temple of Elemental Evil over Baldur's Gate any day.
 But Regalia's combat is inspired by JRPGs, which means that even the tutorial rats have hundreds of hit points, there's level-scaling, the line-of-sight rules are fussy, and every attack is some special attack with an area of effect or status modifier or arcane interaction with other abilities to consider.
 That may sound exciting, but, well, it's a bit of a slog.
-To misquote The Incredibles, 'When every attack is special none of them are.'
+To misquote The Incredibles, "When every attack is special none of them are."

 By the time I was facing beetles who had thousands of hit points I kicked the difficulty down, and it was an immediate improvement.
 There are separate sliders for multiplying how much damage you deal and how much you soak, so if you think your fire witch should be able to incinerate a bandit with a single Inferno spell, you can make it so.
 (The sliders go in both directions, so masochists can make things harder if they like.)
 Enemy dodge abilities can be toggled off entirely while another toggle gives bonus Authority points, which power your ultimate attacks.
 If Regalia's difficulty settings had lips I would kiss them and they would be soft like little pillows.